This post was most recently updated on February 28th, 2022.3 min read.

 Due to the implicit authentication happening behind the scenes, the error might stop you from accessing sites such as microsoft.com, MSDN subscriber downloads or even Microsoft Store.

-There’s a couple of different solutions to this issue – but the actually root cause is with the way Microsoft handles authentication to their web properties.
+There’s a couple of different solutions to this issue – but the actually root cause is with the way that Microsoft handles authentication to their web properties.
 You can’t solve that.
-But the steps below aim to remediate the issue somewhat and should help – at least temporarily!
+But the steps outlined below aim to remediate the issue somewhat and should help – at least temporarily!

 Time needed: 5 minutes

-How to solve AADSTS50196 Error on your machine?
+How to solve the AADSTS50196 Error on your machine?

 - Change to a different browser

 Especially if you’re using Microsoft Edge or Apple Safari, switching to another browser might help.
 Google is not as prudent about security/privacy-related things (what a surprise), so Google Chrome might be the most likely browser to work.

 - Clear your browser’s cache